 The Raiders re-signed cornerback Stanford Routt to a three-year contract worth more than $10 million per season.
 Veteran Chris Johnson and second-year players Jeremy Ware and Walter McFadden are candidates to replace Asomugha if he isn't re-signed.

 "I love it," Jackson said.
 "Are you kidding me?
 Does it get any better than that?
 'Monday Night Football' in Denver.
 One of our division teams. "...
 You guys scared?
 I'm not.
-We're very excited
+We're very excited about our schedule."

 In the past, the Raiders complained about the schedule, for one reason or other.
 In 2005, managing general partner Al Davis voiced his displeasure over the Raiders opening the season against the defending Super Bowl champion Patriots on the road.